Customer Privacy Notice

 Information We Collect About You

-Harford Mutual gets most of its information from your application for insurance or from your insurance agent.
-This includes, for example, your name; address; social security number; financial account or credit card information; vehicle type; credit based insurance score; a report about your coverage and claims history with other companies and motor vehicle records, to name a few.
+The Group gets most of its information from your application for insurance or from your insurance agent.
+This information can include, but is not always limited to: your name; address; Social Security number; financial account or credit card information; vehicle type; credit based insurance score; a report about your coverage and claims history with other companies and motor vehicle records.

 For property and liability insurance, we may send someone to inspect your property and verify the value and condition of your property.
 A photo of any property to be insured may be taken and retained.
 We may also obtain reports concerning the square footage of your property from companies that collect such data.